Extract binary files from the zip archive to your IES folder

 In the SQL Server Management Studio:

-In the left navigation bar, right-click on Databases
+In the left navigation bar, right-click on Databases and then click Restore Database.

-e and click the button with three dots and type C:\IPI\IES_old\YOUR_DB_NAME.bak
+In the Source section, select Device and click the button with three dots and type C:\IPI\IES_old\YOUR_DB_NAME.bak

-In the pop-up window that opens, click Add
+In the pop-up window that opens, click Add and browse for your backup file.
+Click OK.

-In the left navigation menu, click Options
+In the left navigation menu, click Options.

-In the pane on the right, select Overwrite the existing database (WITH REPLACE)
+In the pane on the right, select Overwrite the existing database (WITH REPLACE) and Close existing connections to destination database.

-Click OK
+Click OK.

 Then start the site using the IIS console.